readthedocs/readthedocs.org/docs/development/design/embed-api.rst

   This improvement can be shared with the current API (v2).

 Parse the HTML page itself rather than the relying on the fjson files.
-  This allow us to use the embed API in any page and tool, and outside Read the Docs.
+  This allow us to use the embed API with any page or tool, and outside Read the Docs.
   We can re-use code from the search parsing to detect the main content.
   This improvement can be shared with the current API (v2).